 Why is document control important?

-What are the benefits of document control?
+What are the benefits of investing in a document control system?

 Information access and document security

 In our increasingly mobile world, you need a system that allows internal and external users to access information no matter where they are and what device they’re using.
 However, not everyone needs the same levels of information access.
-Document control capabilities include the ability to set up roles and restrictions around who has access to what.
+Document control procedures include the ability to set up roles and restrictions around who has access to what.

 With better document access comes a need for better security.
 With stronger access controls, you can ensure that sensitive documents stay protected.
 Paper-based systems are inherently risky, with information easily lost, discarded carelessly, or leaked.
 Document control systems are an essential component of data security and meeting industry-level compliance standards and requirements.